xarvh/squarepants/NOTES/Modules.md

 All imports are specified in a single file, used by the whole project, so you don't have to repeat them for each module.

+Libraries define their own modules file and can hide modules and definitions.

 Rules
 =====